8 tips to help avoid a lemon RV or caravan

 So why is the process so different to that of motor vehicles?

-A spokesperson for the Department of Infrastructure and Development says
+A spokesperson for the Department of Infrastructure, Regional Development and Cities says

 that the certification process for motor vehicles is well suited to